priya-bhogavalli/Data-Engineering-Material/README.md

 ## 📚 Repository Structure

-The repository is now organized into two main categories for better focus and learning progression:
+The repository is organized into two main categories for better focus and learning progression:

 ### 🔧 Core-Data-Engineering/
 **Essential tools and technologies for data engineering roles - START HERE**